travis-ci/docs-travis-ci-com/user/languages/r.md

 There are two ways to signal to Travis CI that your package is a Bioconductor
 package:

-* If `bioc_packages` is nonempty, your package will install dependencies from Bioconductor.
+* If `bioc_packages` is nonempty, your package will install those dependencies from Bioconductor.

 * If the variable `bioc_required` is set to `true`, your package will install